dpwiese/personal-website/content/posts/adaptive-pi-python.md

 ```

 Next, the output function is defined, giving the output from the nonlinear adaptive controller.
-In this case, the controller output is scalar - just the control $u$ as given in \eqref{eqn.adaptive.adaptivepi.bettercontrollaw}.
+In this case, the controller output is just the control $u$ as given in \eqref{eqn.adaptive.adaptivepi.bettercontrollaw}, but the parameter estimates are returned as well for plotting.

 ```python
 def adaptive_pi_output(_t, x_state, u_input, _params):